Table of Contents

 4. United States v.
 Virginia (1996) - [Global Context]

-2. The Ruling: Justice Ruth Bader Ginsburg famously ruled that "gender-based generalizations" cannot be used to deny opportunity.
+Justice Ruth Bader Ginsburg famously ruled that "gender-based generalisations" cannot be used to deny opportunity.
 Even if most women might not want the training, the individual woman who is capable must be allowed.

-3. Impact on Gender Justice: It established the "Skeptical Scrutiny" test—any law that treats men and women differently must have an exceedingly persuasive justification that is not based on stereotypes.
+It established the "Skeptical Scrutiny" test.
+Any law that treats men and women differently must have an exceedingly persuasive justification that is not based on stereotypes.